 Opened by the same founders of I am Cafe, & Why brings New York’s delicatessen culture to Halal eaters.
 Mains include club sandwiches, cheesesteaks and squid ink pasta.
 Don’t forget to end your meal with a delicious mocktail (these are said to be better than the real thing) like the Raspberry Kisses and Adam’s Apple: a minty drink which combines soda, green and red apple as well as watermelon.

 This casual joint is the perfect no-frills hideaway serving up generous portions of dishes like braised lamb shank and salmon served with sundried tomato pesto.
 Do not leave without getting (your hands) down and dirty with their succulent beef ribs in BBQ Sauce ($24)!

-Badoque Cafe, 2 outlets at Bedok Road & Upper Thomson Road.
+Badoque Cafe, various locations like Bedok Road & Upper Thomson Road.